MBU Signature Events

 Her lecture, “What are we allowed to say about Shakespeare?: Shakespeare in the public eye post-January 2025″ shares insights for all audiences, gathered throughout her extraordinary career.

-MBU Theatre presents Big Love
+MBU Theatre Presents Big Love

 November 6–8, 7:30 PM